blytheking/blytheking.github.io/_pages/about.md

   - /about.html
 ---

 I am a sixth-year statistics PhD candidate at the University of California, Santa Barbara.
 My research focuses on cell image segmentation methodologies, and I have internship experience analyzing clinical datasets and real-world data.
+I am currently working as a Machine Learning Data Scientist focusing on precision medicine models in acute care.
 Outside of school, I enjoy hanging out with my dog and volunteering with a sea lion and seal rehabilitation center!

-As I approach graduation, I am looking for a role that will not only allow me to leverage my current skillset but also introduce me to new methodologies and interdisciplinary challenges.
-My previous experience is primarily in quantitative roles in the biotechnology and pharmaceutical industries.
-However, I am open to all opportunities, and I would be excited to take on new challenges and can adapt quickly to new environments.
-If you or your organization has opportunities aligning with my skills and interests, please email me at blytheking[at]ucsb.edu.